ACHRI Directors

 Dr. Deborah Marshall, PhD is a professor and Arthur J.E.
 Child Chair in the departments of Community Health Sciences and Medicine.
 Her research focuses on assessing the value of health care applying health economics, patient-oriented research and precision health to improve outcomes for patients and their families.
 She also serves as the lead for the Canadian Institutes of Health Research Health System Impact Fellowship National Cohort Training program.
 She is helping ACHRI design and implement a broad and inclusive evaluation framework for research to improve child health and wellness and accelerate our impact for patients and families and our communities.

-Dr. Quentin Pittman, PhD
+Dr. Bukola Salami, PhD

 Education Director, Clinical Research